gael-millot/fisher_for_vcf/README.md

 ## AIM

-Compute the Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.<br />Return a res.tsv file and a Miami plot.
+Compute the Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.
+<br /><br />
+Return a res.tsv file and a Miami plot.
 <br /><br />
 The tsv file can include fields and sub-fields of the vcf file in different columns.
 See the tsv_extra_fields parameter of the fisher_for_vcf.config file, as well as the OUTPUT section below.
 <br /><br />